google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 {# wf_featured_image: /web/updates/images/2017/02/tldr.png #}
 {# wf_featured_snippet: Finally!
 We can customize web media notifications (title, artist, album name, artwork) and respond to media related events such as seeking or track changing with the new Media Session API. #}

-# Customize Media Notifications & Handle Playlists {: .page-title }
+# Customize Media Notifications and Handle Playlists {: .page-title }

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-With the brand new [Media Session API], you can now **customize media notifications** by providing metadata information for the media your web app is playing.
+With the brand new [Media Session API], you can now **customize media notifications** by providing metadata for the media your web app is playing.
 It also allows you to **handle media related events** such as seeking or track changing which may come from notifications or media keys.
 Excited?
-Try out the official [Media Session sample]!
+Try out the official [Media Session sample].

 The Media Session API is supported in Chrome 57 (beta in February 2017, stable in March 2017).